MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 \item \textbf{GraspIt!}~\cite{graspit}: Generates grasps by closing hand joints at preset velocities until contact or joint limits are reached, followed by force-closure analysis.
 We evaluate using grasps from the MultiGripperGrasp dataset originally generated by GraspIt! and filtered through its simulation protocol.
 As these grasps underwent physics-based filtering during dataset creation, the reported success rates likely reflect an optimistic estimate of baseline performance.
 We do not evaluate its ShadowHand result due to strong self-collision issues in the dataset (Sec.~\ref{sec:exp-dataset}).

 \item \textbf{DexGraspNet}~\cite{wang2022dexgraspnet}: Generates grasp poses by sampling candidates in simulation, then refining them with the differentiable force-closure estimator in DFC~\cite{liu2021synthesizing} and physics-based optimization.
-While the original implementation supports only the Shadow Hand, we re-implemented the pipeline for the Allegro and Barrett Hands.
+While the original implementation supports only the ShadowHand, we re-implemented the pipeline for the Allegro and Barrett Hands.

-\item \textbf{DRO}~\cite{11127754DRO}: The state of the art in cross-embodiment grasp generation.
+\item \textbf{DRO}~\cite{11127754DRO}: The state-of-the-art in cross-embodiment grasp generation.
 It predicts a distance-based hand–object interaction representation and recovers the final pose via optimization.
 For fairness, we retrained DRO from scratch on our dataset until convergence. \end{itemize}

-As an ablation, we also compare our method trained with the proposed \textbf{KAL loss} against the standard MSE loss.
+As an ablation, we also compare MachaGrasp trained with the proposed \textbf{KAL loss} against the standard MSE loss.
 All methods are evaluated on the same object set with an equal number of candidates.
 Following the evaluation protocol of DRO, we report two complementary metrics: \begin{itemize} \item \textbf{Success rate:} fraction of stable grasps under the simulation protocol. \item \textbf{Efficiency:} average computation time per successful grasp, including network inference and post-processing. \end{itemize}

-\textbf{Result Analysis} Table~\ref{tab:pred_wrist_pose} summarizes performance across ShadowHand, Allegro, and Barrett.
-Our method achieves the highest overall success rate (91.9\%) while also being the most efficient (0.353s).
+\textbf{Result Analysis.} Table~\ref{tab:pred_wrist_pose} summarizes performance across ShadowHand, Allegro, and Barrett.
+MachaGrasp achieves the highest overall success rate (91.9\%) while also being the most efficient ($0.353\,\text{s}$).
 Compared to DRO, we obtain substantial gains on ShadowHand (+10.7\%) and Allegro (+1.1\%).
 The only exception is the Barrett hand, where DRO obtains a slightly higher success rate.
 This can be attributed to DRO's optimization-based nature, which is more effective on hands with lower degrees of freedom, as also suggested by the trend in Table~\ref{tab:pred_wrist_pose}.